ultimate271/notes/dostoevsky/brothers04.03.md

 six, obviously his schoolfellows with whom he had just come out of school, but with whom he had evidently had a feud.

+#### Aloysha approaches the group of six and addresses one who is learned to be left-handed
 Alyosha went up and, addressing a fair, curly‐headed, rosy boy in a black jacket, observed: